ppy/osu-wiki/wiki/Contests/TMWC/2024/en.md

 - **Ranking Criteria (5):** Points will be assigned based on how well the map follows the ranking criteria.
 - **Structure (10):** Points will be assigned based on consistency and how well the difficulty curve is constructed.
 - **Creativity (10):** Points will be assigned based on how the submission uses creative and fitting elements to make itself stand out.
-- **Relevance and modifier (15):** Points will be assigned based on how well the map fits the song and how well the round modifier is incorporated.
+- **Relevance and Modifier (15):** Points will be assigned based on how well the map fits the song and how well the round modifier is incorporated.